On quiver Grassmannians and orbit closures for gen-finite modules: Abstract

 \section{Abstract}

-We show that endomorphism rings of cogenerators in the module category of a finite-dimensional algebra $A$ admit a canonical tilting module.
-The tilted algebra $B$ is related to $A$ by a recollement.
-We call an $A$-module $M$ gen-finite if there are only finitely many indecomposable modules generated by $M$.
-Using the canonical tilts of endomorphism algebras of suitable cogenerators associated to $M$, and the resulting recollements with $A$, we construct desingularisations of the orbit closure and quiver Grassmannians of $M$, thus generalising all results from previous work of Crawley-Boevey and the second author in 2017.
+We show that endomorphism rings of cogenerators in the module category of a finite-dimensional algebra $A$ admit a canonical tilting module, whose tilted algebra $B$ is related to $A$ by a recollement.
+Let $M$ be a gen-finite $A$-module, meaning there are only finitely many indecomposable modules generated by $M$.
+Using the canonical tilts of endomorphism algebras of suitable cogenerators associated to $M$, and the resulting recollements, we construct desingularisations of the orbit closure and quiver Grassmannians of $M$, thus generalising all results from previous work of Crawley-Boevey and the second author in 2017.
 We provide dual versions of the key results, in order to also treat cogen-finite modules.